ebrea/ebrea/README.md

 - 👋 Hi, I’m @ebrea
 - 👀 I’m interested in migrating my career to IT
-- 🌱 I'm currently in IT bootcamp including Linux, Shell scripting, systems architecture, container orchestration with Dockers, PostgreSQL databases, MongoDB, NoSQL, ETL with Python, Pandas library, Big Data tools, data engineering, and others hard skills.
+- 🌱 I'm currently in an IT bootcamp including Linux, Shell scripting, systems architecture, container orchestration with Dockers, PostgreSQL databases, MongoDB, NoSQL, ETL with Python, Pandas library, Big Data tools, data engineering, and others hard skills.
 - 💞️ I'm looking to an opportunity

 <!---